 Step 2.
 Select the backup file you would like to restore

-After you click on the Restore button, the program will display all the Android backup files on your computer.
-From there, you can view a backup file and you can decide on the data and media you want to restore.
+After you click the Restore button, the program will display all the Android backup files on your computer.
+From there, you can view a backup file and decide on the data and media you want to restore.

 Step 3.
-Preview and restore the backup file to Android phone
+Preview and restore the backup file to the Android phone

 Here you can preview each file in the backup.
-Check the files you need and click on Restore to them to your Android phone.
+Check the files you need and click on Restore to your Android phone.

-The whole process only takes a few minutes, so once again, ensure that your phone remains connected.
+The process only takes a few minutes, so ensure that your phone remains connected.